 The information exchanged using a service corresponds to one or more information objects in the Information View.

 The behaviour of a service corresponds to the pattern of interaction between functions across an interface.
 This may be to support the exchange of information objects or the control of a function.
-Such interactions may be supported as simple off-line transfer of data (information objects), typically as a file transfer, or more complex on-line interactions between service consumer and provider functions.
+Such interactions may be supported as simple off-line transfer of data (information objects), typically as a file transfer, transfers of messages across a space link (with attendant delays), or more complex on-line interactions between service consumer and provider functions.

 An interactive service specification defines the set of operations that the service consumer can invoke on the service provider and the bidirectional pattern of message exchange required to achieve this.
+Bidirectional message exchanges across a space link may be particularly challenging, and must be carefully engineered, because of light-time delays.
 For the ASL Reference Architecture this is limited to identification of high level capabilities (groups of operations) supported by the interface.

 Not all interfaces are supported by an interactive service standard.
 In some cases only the format of the exchanged information object is currently standardized by CCSDS.
+These information objects may be exchanged by a variety of means.

 The Service View identifies the services and for each service: